DiarmidGR/discord-immich-bot/README.md

 2. **Get an Immich API key**
    - In the Immich web UI: Account Settings -> API Keys -> New API Key.
+  - Grant the key `sharedLink.create` to enable public album links.
+Grant `sharedLink.read` too if you want the bot to reuse existing links after a restart; without it, the bot creates a new link once per album per run.

 3. **Get your channel IDs**
    - Discord app -> User Settings -> Advanced -> enable Developer Mode.